This episode is inspired by Carcassonne in south western France, a town that’s easily the most interesting that I’ve seen in France.

 He looked the renovation efforts of the past city-dwellers, the Romans, the Visigoths, the Crusaders (and more) and carried out perhaps the biggest renovation job France had ever seen.

 He razed all the ramshackle shacks too, giving the old town the semblance of being an old town again, not an overrun ruin.
 And over the course of it was thanks to Leduc that Carcassonne became the tourist attraction that it is known as today, attracting 3 million visitors each year – even though the town is very hard to get to.
-Indeed, it took me six weeks to get here (though I am travelling by scooter).
+Indeed, it took me six weeks to get here (though I travelled by scooter).

 The saddest part of it all?
 Le-Duc never got to see the finished product, dying in 1879.
 I highly recommend anyone with an interest in this story to read Le-Duc’s Wiki Page – a fascinating man indeed.
 He basically changed the face of France.